afbujan/admm_lasso/README.md

 Python code to solve the Lasso problem using ADMM.

-Serial and ditributed version of ADMM Lasso with Open MPI.
+Serial and distributed version of ADMM Lasso with Open MPI.

 Original code (written in Matlab and C++) can be found at http://www.stanford.edu/~boyd.